FabioSVBBD/CollatzConjecture/README.md

 * ```.\brute [number]```

 #### Example in Powershell/Bash
+The below commands will Find the Total Stopping Time for 392 in the Collatz Conjecture.
 * ```.\collatz 392```
 * ```.\brute 392```
-The above command will Find the Total Stopping Time for 392 in the Collatz Conjecture.

 ### Notes
 #### ```collatz``` command